VCVRack/Rack/README.md

 Be sure to check out and build the version of Rack you wish to build your plugins against.

-Clone your favorite plugin in the `plugins/` directory. e.g.:
+You must clone the plugin in Rack's `plugins/` directory, e.g.

 	cd plugins
 	git clone https://github.com/VCVRack/Fundamental.git